fyquah/fyp-worker-dispatcher/analysis/README.md

 which contains the adjacency lists of inlining trees and execution times (stored in pickle format).

+One of the early mistakes made in the project was not to have a stable labelling algorithm with a proof.
+Some of the data used in the project were not stably proven. `scripts/clean-with-path-patching` converts from the unproven labels to the proven in the inlining decision files, and is automatically invoked during feature extraction.
+The resultant "cleaned" and "fixed" inlining decisions are stored in `/media/usb/home/fyquah/processed-data/`

-## Assign Numerical Rewards to Nodes in Expanded Tree
+### Assign Numerical Rewards to Nodes in Expanded Tree

 There is no real notion for selecting gamma (deacy factor), choice of preprocessing function and lambda (regularisation factor, in the case of